2elw/Coolcheck/README.md

 * Maybe you have a Windows pc and you want to do exams.
 # How to install?
 Goto "chrome://extensions" (turn on developer mode) and **"load unpacked"** and then select the extension folder.
+# Bugs
+* The app starts outside of the screen so you have to fullscreen it or move it via a keyboard shortcut.